Filing Independent Contractor Taxes: 4 Best Practices

 2. Track Your Profits and Estimate How Much You Owe

-Even for the most seasoned self-employed professionals, knowing how much you owe can be a challenge given the ups and downs of independent work.
+Even for the most seasoned self-employed professionals, knowing how much you owe can be challenging, given the ups and downs of independent work.
 Essentially, you’re trying to estimate what you’ll make for the year, figure out taxes on that income, and divide it into four payments.
 If you over-estimate, you’ll likely get a refund.
 If you underestimate, you’ll owe more money come spring.
-If you don’t pay at all, or wait to report everything until the end of the year, don’t be surprised to see an audit notification, penalties, or interest payments.
+If you don’t pay at all or wait to report everything until the end of the year, don’t be surprised to see an audit notification, penalties, or interest payments.

 Form 1040-ES walks you through creating a quarterly estimate by looking at your expected adjusted gross income, taxable income, taxes, deductions, and credits for the year.
 If you’re familiar with this process, refer to your previous year’s return to get an idea of what your quarterly payments should be.
-Estimate paying slightly more than you did last year avoid underpayment.
+Estimate paying slightly more than you did last year to avoid underpayment.
 If you’re new to self-employment, consider working with a tax advisor to help calculate what’s best for your situation.

 3. Keep Track of Your Paperwork